 Put several owners together at the local dog park, and the conversation always includes tips on how to care for their pets.
 Some of the information shared on dog health is actually a bit of folklore.
-Understanding some of these myths will make for a savvier pet owner, and a happier pet!
+Understanding some of these myths will make for a savvier pet owner and a happier emotional support animal!
 Here are seven common myths about canine health and the correct information about each one.

 Females Should Birth a Litter Before Spaying

 This is a common argument among those who are against spaying female dogs.
 Nobody knows how it began, but it might be rooted in the belief that having litter or going through heat once yields some long-term health benefits.
 In fact, female dogs do not have to go through breeding before spaying.

 Some owners avoid bringing in their pets for regular exams because they mistakenly believe that veterinarians vaccinate dogs every year.
 While puppies require a full regimen of vaccines to protect against dangerous diseases, the same schedule isn’t applicable to adult dogs.

 Most states require that a dog remain vaccinated against rabies.
 Other core vaccines protect against adenovirus, distemper, and parvo.
 Non-core vaccines are not always necessary for all canine patients.
 One example is bordetella, necessary only for dogs in frequent-contact situations such as boarding or daycare.